AndrewAtkinsonBernd/FinalProjectSite/README.md

 ![Image](/maps/ResourceDensity.png)

-_Overall resource density shows a much more nuanced understanding of resource access around downtown and east new orleans.
+Overall resource density shows a much more nuanced understanding of resource access around downtown and east new orleans.
 We see higher access in the downtown core in a broad sense, and lower access in the northeast and eastern areas of the city.
-There is a pronounced lack of resource density just east of the downtown core: Desire neighborhood._
+There is a pronounced lack of resource density just east of the downtown core: Desire neighborhood.

 _Weighted Ressource Access_

 ![Image](/maps/ResourceDensityW.png)

+_To normalize these numbers in a more useful way assigned weights to each individual resource count availability per hexbin area.
+Based on personal and accademic experience an knowledge of the author, benchmarks amounts for each resource were set for a minimum number of that resource needed in a neighborhood (here apx .3 square miles).
+A score of "0" indicates that a neighborhood had the benchmark number of a specific resource within their hexbin, with possitive and negative integer wieghts between "-2" and "2" representing varying levels of lack or excess of that resource (the scoring can be found in the appendix)._

-_Here we have combined resource access with poverty weights added, broadly showing that the downtown core has lots of resources, New Orleans East and Desire are broadly low-income and low-resource, with pockets of the city in transition.
-A few spots in the east of the city show some promise, but the area directly east and northeast of the downtown core show the most pronounced areas of low-income, low-resource access._
+Here we have combined resource access with poverty weights added, broadly showing that the downtown core has lots of resources, New Orleans East and Desire are broadly low-income and low-resource, with pockets of the city in transition.
+A few spots in the east of the city show some promise, but the area directly east and northeast of the downtown core show the most pronounced areas of low-income, low-resource access.

 ### 5. Understand multiplied vulnerability density through Hexbin mapping of weighted resource density inclusive of poverty metric